-When to register for VAT for a Trade License:VAT regulations are becoming more complex by the year.
+When to register for VAT for a Trade License or SRO companyVAT regulations are becoming more complex by the year.
 Surprisingly, it is not the Czech government but the EU that is responsible for most changes.
 Therefore, it is clever to determine if you need to be VAT registered, and if so, in what way.
 In Czech Republic there are 2 main types: 'Full VAT' (Plátce DPH) and 'VAT-light' (Osoba identifikovaná k Dani).

 There are a couple of indicators that point to an obligation to register for VAT (EU-directive of 1.1.2013):

-- You have large expenses in Czech Republic (and you want to claim back the VAT)
+- You have large expenses in Czech Republic (and you want to claim back the VAT) -> Full VAT Registration

 - You import from the EU: cars, tabacco, alcohol, fuel or goods exceeding a value of 326.000 CZK. -> special case